-For integrated circuit macromodels to be useful design aids they must be stable and function without convergence problems in all circuit simulation domains, including the steady state AC large signal Harmonic Balance and transient shooting method domains.
+For integrated circuit macromodels to be useful design aids they must be stable and function without convergence problems in all circuit simulation domains, including the steady state AC large signal, Harmonic Balance and transient shooting method domains.
 They should also be defined at different levels of circuit abstraction from ideal to non-linear, allowing choice of macromodel to meet the requirements of a given circuit simulation.
-A significant improvement in macromodel simulation run-time performance can sometimes result with circuit simulators which include Verilog-A synthesizers/compilers that generate C++ code level models from Verilog-A modules [11,12].
-In this paper five macromodel circuit abstraction levels are proposed, four at circuit schematic level, ideal to non-linear, and one at Verilog-A module level, see Table I.
+A significant improvement in macromodel simulation run-time performance can sometimes result with circuit simulators which include Verilog-A synthesisers/compilers that generate C++ code level models built with Verilog-A modules [11,12] embedded in subcircuits.
+In this paper five macromodel circuit abstraction levels are proposed, four at circuit schematic level, ideal to non-linear, and one at Verilog-A module level, see Table I. Examples of the large signal performance of the non-linear level current conveyor macromodel are reported in sections IV and V. These present transient and Harmonic Balance data obtained from Ngspice [18] large signal FFT simulation and Xyce [19] Harmonic balance simulation.

+TABLE I

-TABLE I MACROMODEL LEVELS OF CIRCUIT ABSTRACTION.
+MACROMODEL LEVELS OF CIRCUIT ABSTRACTION.

-Leve l Model Abstraction Properties
+Level Model Abstraction Properties

 1 Ideal Fundamental current transfer

 characteristic

 2 Linear DC Level 1 plus input and output

 resistance and gain parameters

 3 Small signal AC Level 2 plus internal capacitance

 4 Large signal Level 3 plus nonlinear device

 non-linear parameters, including offset

 current and saturation effects

 5 Verilog-A Verilog-A module representation

 of macromodels levels 1 to 4